 - Financing

-It shows the amount of cash earned from profit, where you received additional cash and where your cash was spent.
-It uses all Bank type accounts from your chart of accounts.
-It also includes “undeposited funds account” from other current assets type.
+It shows the amount of cash earned from profit, where you received additional cash, and where your cash was spent.
+It uses all bank-type accounts from your chart of accounts.
+It also includes “undeposited funds account” from other current asset types.

 The Statement of Cash Flow assumes that all activity through current assets and current liabilities are OPERATING ACTIVITIES.
 It also includes “accumulated depreciation” from fixed assets type.

-Here is how the standardized list of mappings for the different category type assigned to a section of the Statement of Cash Flow in QuickBooks Online.
+Here is how the standardized list of mappings for the different category types is assigned to a section of the Statement of Cash Flow in QuickBooks Online.

 Investing Activities